shenjiaxing/shenjiaxing.github.io/_pages/rpgadmission.md

 - turning research ideas into publishable, well-executed work

-# Postdoc Opportunities in A2HD Lab
+# Postdoc Opportunities

-## Position Highlights

 1. Research-focused environment
 This position offers the opportunity to pursue ambitious research in a well-resourced academic setting, with strong support for publication-oriented work and limited administrative burden.

-2. Computational resources
+1. Computational resources
 - Access to high-performance computing infrastructure, including at least 8 NVIDIA H100 NVL 94GB GPUs, to support large-scale machine learning and data-intensive research

-3. Data resources
+1. Data resources
 - Mobility datasets for transportation and movement-pattern research
 - Automotive repair datasets for predictive maintenance and related applications
 - Multi-domain datasets supporting interdisciplinary research

-4. Compensation
+1. Compensation
 - Competitive remuneration commensurate with qualifications and experience